Kieran132/TicTacToe-project3/README.md

 Playing a game like this with multiple inputs, it can be difficult to rememeber which space the other player has selected.
 If a player chooses a space that has already been chosen, a message will appear telling them that and asking to choose another.

+## Technologies Used
+- Gitpod - used to create the website
+- Github - used to store repository of website and deploy website
+- Python -
+- Heroku -

+## Testing

+Click [Here](/TESTING.md) to see further information on testng and bugs

+## Deployment

+## Credits